My research focuses on places where culture, technology, and movement meet.

-I’m developing “Pacific Airways,” a transnational history of early aviation in the Pacific World.
+I’m developing “Pacific Airways,” a transnational, multi-ethnic history of early aviation in the Pacific World.
 In contrast to scholarship that places aviation development in western Europe and the eastern U.S., I’ll use aviators’ personal papers, government documents, and historical aviation journals to show how people across the Pacific World—including the North American West, Pacific islands, and East Asia—advanced aviation technology in support of their own goals.
 I’m starting by researching the trans-Pacific career of Tom Gunn, an early Chinese-American aviator.
 Gunn was born in San Francisco, learned to fly in San Diego, spent nearly two years demonstrating aircraft in Hawai’i and the Philippines, and flew for the Republic of China after the 1911 Xinhai Revolution.
 I’ve presented parts of this research at Temple University and Columbia University.

 I’m also developing “Going Up?,” a cultural and labor history of elevators in cities.
 Elevators physically altered cities by enabling high-density construction and reshaped urban culture by imbuing elevation with new meaning.
 The transition from manually-operated elevators to automatic ones was fraught for elevator operators and passengers alike.
 My initial research will focus on how the 1945 New York City elevator operators’ strike changed public attitudes toward “driverless elevators.”
 The second half of the study will shift from the labor of elevation to the consumption of height.
 Elevators made skyscrapers possible, spurring a “race to the top” as architects and engineers competed to build taller and taller structures.
 Global cities saw super-skyscrapers as status architecture that could create a distinctive skyline and attract international attention and investment.
 This research will contribute to historical debates about connections between technology and urban development, and to contemporary debates about the impacts of technological automation on labor and on urban space.

 As a graduate student at Princeton, my article, “Native Americans, Military Science, and Ambivalence on the Pacific Railroad Surveys, 1853–1855,” won the Friends of the Princeton University Library Prize for Outstanding Scholarship by a Graduate Student and was published in the Princeton University Library Chronicle.